two-torial/two-torial/docs/games/iidx31/troubleshooting.md

 	Start by checking the audio section in the [setup guide](setup.md#audio).

 	beatmania IIDX 31 and above require an AVX2 capable CPU.
 	If your CPU is too old, the game will crash with an `EXCEPTION_ILLEGAL_INSTRUCTION` error.
+	A known workaround is renaming/deleting the `movies` folder to prevent the game from loading them altogether.

 ---
 ### My game is running too slow/fast / Game gets stuck / Monitor error at boot / Error 5-1503-0043